 Flight For Life

-Flight For Life, established in 1972, was the first hospital-based air ambulance program in the United States.
-Part of the Centura Health Network and based out of St. Anthony Hospital in Lakewood, Flight for Life serves the entire Rocky Mountain Region.
+Flight For Life, was established in 1972 and the first hospital-based air ambulance program in the United States.
+Based out of St. Anthony Hospital in Lakewood, Flight for Life serves the entire Rocky Mountain Region.
+In 1972, St. Anthony Hospital joined in with the Bancroft Fire Protection District to start operating the department’s own ambulance transport service and again partnered in 1973 to utilize the new helicopter “Chopper 7”.

 Since 1993, Flight For Life Colorado has been accredited by the Commission on Accreditation of Medical Transport Systems and was the first in Colorado to achieve the designation of Critical Care Transport System.